asmblii/sitecore-marketplace-icon-picker/README.md

 This application is designed to function using the [Custom Field extension point](https://doc.sitecore.com/mp/en/developers/marketplace/page-builder-custom-fields.html) in the Sitecore Marketplace.

-To test the application, you can follow the guide above to register using the Custom Field Extension Point, tied to a specific field in XM Cloud.
+To test the application, you can follow the guide above to register the application using the Custom Field Extension Point, tied to a specific field in XM Cloud.

 ## 🌎 Head application integration
 After configuring this application as a custom field, and storing the selected icon in a field value.
 You need to perform a small integration in your head application to enable display of the selected icon.